 As of June 30, 2021, we had a negative net tangible book value of \$(249.9) million, or \$(12.20) per Ordinary Share and \$(12.20) per ADS.
 We calculate net tangible book value per Ordinary Share by dividing our total tangible assets (which excludes deferred offering costs) less our total liabilities and redeemable convertible preferred shares by the number of our Ordinary Shares outstanding.
 Pro forma net tangible book value per Ordinary Share is calculated after giving effect to the Conversions.
-Pro forma as adjusted net tangible book value per Ordinary Share is calculated after giving effect to (i) the pro forma adjustments described above and (ii) the issuance of 20,312,500 Ordinary Shares represented by ADSs by us in this offering at the initial public offering price of \$16.00 per ADS.
+Pro forma as adjusted net tangible book value per Ordinary Share is calculated after giving effect to (i) the pro forma adjustments described above and (ii) the issuance of 20,312,500 Ordinary Shares represented by ADSs by us in this offering at the assumed initial public offering price of \$16.00 per ADS, which is the midpoint of the price range set forth on the cover of this prospectus.
 Dilution is determined by subtracting pro forma as adjusted net tangible book value per Ordinary Share from the public offering price per Ordinary Share represented by ADSs.

-Without taking into account any other changes in such net tangible book value after June 30, 2021, after giving effect to the receipt of the estimated net proceeds from our sale of ADSs in this offering (assuming the underwriters do not exercise their option to purchase additional ADSs), based on the initial public offering price of \$16.00 per ADS, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at June 30, 2021 would have been approximately \$399.6 million, or \$3.80 per Ordinary Share and \$3.80 per ADS.
+Without taking into account any other changes in such net tangible book value after June 30, 2021, after giving effect to the receipt of the estimated net proceeds from our sale of ADSs in this offering (assuming the underwriters do not exercise their option to purchase additional ADSs), assuming an initial public offering price of \$16.00 per ADS, which is the midpoint of the price range set forth on the cover of this prospectus after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at June 30, 2021 would have been approximately \$399.6 million, or \$3.80 per Ordinary Share and \$3.80 per ADS.
 This represents an immediate increase in net tangible book value of \$2.59 per Ordinary Share and \$2.59 per ADS to existing shareholders and an immediate dilution in net tangible book value of \$12.20 per Ordinary Share and \$12.20 per ADS to you.